eserie/wax-ml/docs/notebooks/02_Synchronize_data_streams.md

 In WAX-ML we strive to follow their recommendations and implement a synchronization mechanism between different data streams.
-Using the terminology of Henri Poincaré (see link above) we introduce the notion of "local time" to unravel the main stream in which the user wants to apply transformations.
+Using the terminology of Henri Poincaré (see link above), we introduce the notion of "local time" to unravel the stream in which the user wants to apply transformations.
 We call the other streams "secondary streams".
 They can work at different frequencies, lower or higher.
 The data from these secondary streams will be represented in the "local time" either with the use of a forward filling mechanism for lower frequencies or a buffering mechanism for higher frequencies.

 We implement a "data tracing" mechanism to optimize access to out-of-sync streams.
 This mechanism works on in-memory data.
-We perform a first pass on the data, without actually accessing to it, and determine the indices necessary to later acces to the data.
+We perform the first pass on the data, without actually accessing it, and determine the indices necessary to later access the data.
 Doing so we are vigilant to not let any "future" information pass through and thus guaranty a data processing that respects causality.

-The buffering mechanism used in the case of higher frequencies, works with a fixed buffer size (see the WAX-ML module [`wax.modules.Buffer`](https://wax-ml.readthedocs.io/en/latest/_autosummary/wax.modules.buffer.html#module-wax.modules.buffer)) which allows us to use JAX / XLA optimizations and have efficient processing.
+The buffering mechanism used in the case of higher frequencies works with a fixed buffer size (see the WAX-ML module [`wax.modules.Buffer`](https://wax-ml.readthedocs.io/en/latest/_autosummary/wax.modules.buffer.html#module-wax.modules.buffer)) which allows us to use JAX / XLA optimizations and have efficient processing.